 This event took place on 20 July 2022 and all registered delegates were sent direct access details for the recordings.
 Please only book your place here if you missed the event the first time round.

 The world of internal communications is moving at an ever-faster pace as organisations respond to the changes, challenges and uncertainty of the world around us today.
-Internal communications have never been more vital in helping charities to move cohesively through this insecurity.
+Internal communications has never been more vital in helping charities to move cohesively through this insecurity.

-- A seat at the top table: tips for positioning internal comms at the strategic forefront of workplace evolution and engagement
+- A seat at the top table: tips for positioning internal comms at the strategic forefront of workplace evolution

 - Health and Wellbeing: tips and advice for protecting health and wellbeing